Chart Color Schemes

 Ashburton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Ashburton's university qualification rate is 16.9%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.7%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 54.1% of residents aged 15+ holding such qualifications - advanced diplomas (10.1%) and certificates (44.0%).
+Ashburton has lower university qualification rates (16.9%) compared to the Australian average of 30.4%.
+This presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are most common at 12.7%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 54.1% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (44.0%).

 Frequently Asked Questions - Education